Hypoglycin A

-Hypoglycin A is a naturally occurring amino acid derivative found in the unripened fruit of the Ackee tree (Blighia sapida) and in the seeds of the box elder tree (Acer negundo).
+Hypoglycin A is a naturally occurring amino acid derivative found in the unripened fruit of the ackee tree (Blighia sapida) and in the seeds of the box elder tree (Acer negundo).
 It is toxic if ingested, and is the causative agent of Jamaican vomiting sickness.
-A 2017 Lancet report established a link between the consumption of unripened lychees (containing hypoglycin A or methylenecyclopropylglycine (MCPG)) resulting in hypoglycaemia and death from acute toxic encephalopathy.
+A 2017 Lancet report established a link between the consumption of unripened lychees (which contain hypoglycin A or the related chemical compound methylenecyclopropylglycine (MCPG)) resulting in hypoglycaemia and death from acute toxic encephalopathy.